grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ```

-The following example a histogram that reads response_time from the extracted
+The following example shows a histogram that reads `response_time` from the extracted
 map and places it into a bucket, both increasing the count of the bucket and
 the sum for that particular bucket: